-We discussed these findings at our department meeting on September 14, 2022.
-We took careful notes that iterated the above, and tried to deduce why the ratings for the artifacts were what they were, while also discussing the limitations of the assessment this year (the small sample size, etc.) We also discussed whether the rubric seemed to work.
-In general, we agreed the rubric overall appeared functional.
-We agreed that a simplified assessment plan based on work produced at the end of a student's degree program would yield the best data, and that assessing one outcome per year would assist us with compiling a larger pool of student work that would provide a more meaningful glimpse into our curricular successes and areas for improvement.
+We discussed these findings at our department meeting in Fall 2023.
+We took careful notes that iterated the above, and tried to deduce why the ratings for the artifacts were what they were, while also discussing the limitations of the assessment this year (the small sample size, etc.) We agreed that a simplified assessment plan based on work produced at the end of a student's degree program would yield the best data, and that assessing one outcome per year would assist us with compiling a larger pool of student work that would provide a more meaningful glimpse into our curricular successes and areas for improvement.

-- B. How specifically have you decided to use these findings to improve teaching and learning in your program?
-For example, perhaps you've initiated one or more of the following: - Changes to the Curriculum or
+B. How specifically have you decided to use these findings to improve teaching and learning in your program?
+For example, perhaps you've initiated one or more of the following:

-Changes to the
+Changes to the Curriculum or Pedagogies